sehkitest/medusa/README.md

 ### Description:

-**Medusa** is an extensible framework for **Android applications** which automates processes and techniques practised during the **dynamic analysis** of a malware investigation.
+**Medusa** is an extensible framework for **Android applications** that automate processes and techniques practiced  during the **dynamic analysis** in malware investigation.

-It's functionality can be summarised as follows:
+Its functionality can be summarised as follows:

 - Tracing and instrumentation of API calls used by common malware categories